Here I Am (Kelly Rowland album): Title and release

 On June 17, 2010, Rowland held an album listening party at Hudson Hall in New York City where she revealed that her third studio album would be eponymously titled.
 Subsequently, during an interview with Paper magazine the following month, Rowland announced that the self-titled album would "introduce Kelly Rowland being Kelly Rowland," with a wide range of records.
 She said, "I'm the most confident I've been on a record ever.
 And it's by myself.
 I love it."
 Kelly Rowland was due to arrive in stores on September 14, 2010.
 However, just days after the interview, the singer said she was having second thoughts about the name.
 A facility was set up whereby fans could suggest new names through Rowland's official website.
 The album was also pushed back a week, though no reason was given.
 This would be swiftly followed by another announcement that Rowland had seized the opportunity for new studio sessions with Akon and Christopher "Tricky" Stewart (respectively) and hence the album would now come out on October 26, 2010 The album was pushed back a fourth time, by one week with no reason give.

 In an interview with JLB Mornings on WJLB Radio, Rowland would go to explain that part of the reasons for the constant pushbacks were her desires to perfect the album.
 This was followed by another pushback to November 9, 2010, and an announcement on The Today Show that despite numerous false reports and rumors, the album was still missing a title.
 She said "I saw one blog saying that the album was called One Woman Show, [and] that's totally never been the case."
 Expanding further she said that "the title has to work with the tracks that make the record, and that's why even though there have been some good suggestions from fans I can't decide on one that fits".
-Then on September 11, 2010, during New York Fashion Week, Rowland broke the news that the album was incomplete and would now be released in 2011 so that she could work with R&B songwriting and production duo Jermaine Dupri and Bryan-Michael Cox.
+Then on September 11, 2010, during New York Fashion Week, Rowland broke the news that the album was incomplete and would be released in 2011 so that she could work with R&B songwriting and production duo Jermaine Dupri and Bryan-Michael Cox.